scottjehl/picturefill/README.md

 **Draft Specification:** [http://picture.responsiveimages.org/](http://picture.responsiveimages.org/)

-**Note:** Picturefill works best in browsers that support CSS3 media queries.
-The demo page references (externally) the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) which makes matchMedia work in media query-supporting browsers that don’t support `matchMedia`. `matchMedia` and the `matchMedia` polyfill are not required for `picturefill` to work, but they are required to support the `media` attributes on `picture` `source` elements.
-In browsers that don’t have native support for media queries, the `matchMedia` polyfill will allow for querying native media types, such as `screen`, `print`, etc.

 ## Usage

 The following snippet will load the polyfill asynchronously and poll until the document is ready, in order to start image downloads as fast as possible (instead of waiting) until DOMContentLoaded).
 It will also conditionally load matchMedia if the browser doesn’t support it.